 Fortunately, loneliness is not a permanent problem.
 Journaling can help — specifically, journaling with a partner who reads what you write, thinks on it, and responds.
 That’s the purpose of The Journal That Talks Back: a service dedicated to one-on-one communication between you and a qualified responder who asks the right questions and provides support.

 This kind of journaling can help cure loneliness in its own right.
 However, it’s also useful for much more than that.
 Journaling with a qualified responder can help you move past the source of your loneliness, navigate socializing with others again, and more.

 Read on to learn four crucial ways journaling with a responder can help with loneliness.

-Journaling with a responder is an alternative to therapy for loneliness
+Journaling with a coach is an alternative to therapy for loneliness

 Maybe you’re not in need of therapy.
 You’re experiencing loneliness for one reason or another — you’ve lost a partner, ended a friendship or are afraid to look for love again — but you’re not interested in having that kind of conversation in a therapy format.
 Maybe weekly therapy is too frequent or too brief for the kind of loneliness you’re experiencing.

 If any of these situations apply to you, journaling with a responder might be a better fit.